tarikdzananovic/financial_platform/docs/goals.md

 Contract Talk Invitation (CTI)
 ------------------------------

-*CTI* objects are created by certain *Biz* to indicate the interest of entering in the contract.
+*CTI* object is created by certain *Biz* to indicate the interest of entering in the contract.
 *CTI* object should have enough information to start contract negotiations.
 Thus *CTI* object has ref to *Partially Filled Contract Blank*.
 *CTI* also should assign explicit ID to contract participant intended for the *Biz* which creates the *CTI*.

 Interested counterparty can use particular *CTI* object to initiate *Contract Talk*.